hjanime/SPADEVizR/README.md

 # <a name="stat_functions"/> XX Statistical analysis

 ## <a name="stat_function_identifyAC"/> 5.1 Computation of abundant clusters
-The `identifyAC()` function identify clusters with a number of associated cells statistically different from zero in a biological condition.
+The `identifyAC()` function identify clusters with a number of associated cells statistically greater than a specific threshold in a biological condition.

 The `identifyAC()` function takes as parameter a `SPADEResult` object and a named logical vector `condition` specifying the samples to use in the statistical computation.
 This named vector must provide the correspondence between samples (in names) and logical values (`TRUE` or `FALSE`).
 Significant abundant clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the mean abundance threshold (`th.mean` parameter, set by default to `0`).

 The`identifyAC()` function returns a plotable `AC` object (see [Abundant Clusters Viewer](#abundant_clusters_viewer_function)).
+For instance, the identification of clusters statistically greater than 1% of all clusters in the selected samples with a p-value < 0.01 can be done using the following command:

 ```r
 condition <- c(TRUE,TRUE,TRUE,TRUE,TRUE,TRUE,TRUE,FALSE,FALSE,TRUE,TRUE,TRUE,FALSE,FALSE,TRUE)